lepoco/social-messenger/social-messenger/readme.txt

 The code of your fanpage is at the bottom of the Information section, the link to this section looks like this: facebook.com/pg/rapiddev/about/

-= How can I find the App ID? =

-You must copy it or create it on the site https://developers.facebook.com/

 = Do the creators of the plugin collect any information about me? =

 No, by adding live chat to your website, you also create your own Api ID.
 The chat only works on your site.